-The Claims Administrator and the Plan Administrator each have the right to ask a Claimant to be examined by a provider during the review of any Claim.
-The Plan pays for the exam whenever either the Claims Administrator or the Plan Administrator requests the exam.
-A Claimant's failure to comply with this request may result in denial of the Claimant's Claim.
+The Claims Administrator has the right to ask you to be examined by a provider during the review of any Claim.
+The Claims Administrator chooses the provider and pays them for the exam whenever this is requested.
+Failure to comply with this request may result in denial of your Claim.